bablokb/pcb-pico-datalogger/README.md

   * logging of data to a micro-SD card or equivalent (e.g. XTSD-chip)
   * configurable post-collection [tasks](docs/tasks.md)
     (e.g. update of a display, sending data using WLAN or LoRa)
+  * send data to a gateway (see below)
   * power-optimized programs
   * [web-interface](docs/admin_mode.md) for configuration and data download
   * no programming required for standard setups
-  * support (almost) zero current sleep with specialized hardware
+  * supports (almost) zero current sleep with specialized hardware

 Core hardware functions (PCBs)